tfan1210/feeder-project/README.md

 ## Udacity Front End Testing Project

 ## Overview
-This is a project from Udacity's Nanodegree program Front-End Web Developer.
-The goal of this project is execute a series of testing for an web-based application that reads RSS feeds using Jasmine testing framework.
+The goal of this project is execute numbers of testing for an web-based application that reads RSS feeds using Jasmine testing framework.

 ## Instruction to Run APP